algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/Documents/Specification/technical.md

 ### 5. Risks:

 We need to avoid taking shortcut and think about every possibility in order to avoid core dump or memory leak on the user side at a later point.
-You have no idea how intertwined the code will be in the user's program so they must be correct from every possible angle.
+We have no idea how intertwined the code will be in the user's program so they must be correct from every possible angle.

 ### 6. Success Evaluation :
 #### 6.1.
 Unit Test :

+In order to evaluate the success of our product, we will follow a Test plan and do Unit Test to our program.
+We will be using Python to run our Unit Test.
 #### 6.2.
 Test Plan :

 [More information](https://github.com/algosup/2022-2023-project-3-harfang3d-binding-Project-2-group/blob/documents/Documents/Tests/test-plan.md)